 The Apostille is a certification that streamlines the current chain of legalizing foreign public documents by altering the way their authenticity is verified through a single procedure.

-Documents issued in Chile that are meant to be used in a country that is a member of the Apostille Convention and that have been previously certified by means of an Apostille, will be recognized by any other country of the Agreement without requiring any other type of certification or procedure.
+Documents issued in Chile, intended for use in a member country of the Apostille Convention, and certified with an Apostille, shall be recognized in any other member country without requiring any other form of certification or procedure.